 Many commercial applications of face recognition are also available such as security system, criminal identification, and film processing.
-Like face detection face recognition can also be categorized into tree types.
-They are
+Like face detection face recognition can also be categorized into three types, a feature-based approach, a holistic approach and a hybrid approach.

-- Feature-based approach,

-- Holistic approach and

-- Hybrid approach.

-Feature based Approach
+Feature-based Approach

-In feature based methods, local features such as eyes, nose,

-and lips are segmented which is then used as an input data for structural classifier.
+In feature-based methods, local features such as eyes, nose, and lips are segmented which is then used as an input data for structural classifier.
 Hidden Markov model and dynamic link architecture fall under this category.